- If you prefer to read, here's a full transcription of the entire interview:

 James: So we had a couple of technical issues, of course, we’re still working on.
 Because over time, you create a lot of content.
-And we’re still working on the duplication, the missing marker head ups and some meta descriptions and page titles.
-And, of course, the content structure, I think, is really where we’re going to have the big wins, when we start putting those nice pillar content articles, and then structuring the links to the correct posts within the site.
-Because we have a lot of themes, and you can imagine, with 723 podcast episodes, there’s automatically 723 posts, so we’re just like, how do we bundle those into themes and categories and link them together with a really good strong pillar post structure?
+And we’re still working on the duplication, the missing marker head-ups, and some meta descriptions and page titles.
+And, of course, the content structure, I think, is really where we’re going to have the big wins when we start putting those nice pillar content articles and then structuring the links to the correct posts within the site.
+Because we have a lot of themes, and you can imagine, with 723 podcast episodes, there are automatically 723 posts, so we’re just like, how do we bundle those into themes and categories and link them together with a really good strong pillar post structure?
 So I’m pretty excited about where it’s going.

 And I’m really encouraged by the results.
 I mean, just some of those stats that you’ve mentioned, pretty much we’re getting twice the result from Google that we got before, without adding anything, just by taking stuff away.
 And people are looking at half as much content again as what they were looking at before, and we’re getting an extra third more rankings than we had before.
 And this is just as we start down the pathway.

 So this was a really valuable audit.
 I appreciate your commitment to helping our team.
 I hope my team has been communicating well with you, Gert, and is good to deal with.
 They definitely listen to this podcast, so anything you want to say about them, go for it.